Key Findings – from The StoryAlity PhD on High-RoI Movies (Velikovsky 2016)

 But – beware!
 The `Drama’ Genre is problematic!
 There are NO DRAMAS the Top 20 RoI, while there are plenty of `Dramas’ in the Bottom 20 RoI!
 So a caution – beware the DRAMA genre!
 It tends to lose money as a movie genre!

-The top 20 RoI are mostly set in the USA, and at urban (and: use, minimal) locations.
-Versus the Bottom 20 RoI: Note – A few German films or co-productions, in the Bottom 20 RoI!
+The top 20 RoI are mostly set in the USA, and at Urban (and: use, minimal) locations… Versus, the Bottom 20 RoI.
+Note – A few German films or co-productions, in the Bottom 20 RoI!
+What’s up with that.

 - Key Findings on Story Settings (Temporal) (in the top and bottom 20 RoI movies)